Socratic problem: Aristotle

+According to Aristotle, Socrates’ main aim was to examine the definition and essence of every concept.
+Socrates, through discussion and the method of question and answer, helped people recognize their own ignorance.
+Aristotle refers to this method as an inductive inquiry approach.According to Aristotle ...

+Aristotle also highlights the difference between Socrates and Plato.
+In his view, Socrates sought to clarify concepts in practical and everyday dialogues, whereas Plato connected concepts more systematically to an ideal world of forms.
+Therefore, Aristotle notes that Socrates developed a more inquisitive and definitional philosophical method.

+Aristotle states that Socrates did not defend the idea of forms existing separately, which is a view attributed to Plato.
+For Socrates, the focus was on finding the correct definition of each concept and showing people their own ignorance.

+Aristotle's assessment presents Socrates as a bridging figure in the development of philosophical methodology.
+Socrates’ method aimed not at directly transmitting knowledge but at encouraging learning through questioning and discussion.

+In summary, Aristotle interprets Socrates through his definitions and dialogue method, distinguishing him from Plato and viewing him as an early representative of philosophical methodology.
+These views are not directly from Socrates himself but are based on information transmitted through Plato and other sources.

 Others

 Aeschines

 Two relevant works pertain to periods in Socrates' life, of which Aeschines could not have had any personal first-hand experiential knowledge.
 However, substantial amounts are extant of his works Alcibiades and Aspasia.

 Antisthenes

 Antisthenes was a pupil of Socrates, and was known to accompany him.

 Issues relating to dates of the sources

 Aristophanes (c.
 450–386 BCE) was alive during the early years of Socrates.
 One source shows Plato and Xenophon were about 45 years younger than Socrates and states that when Aristophanes wrote Clouds in 423 BC, both Plato and Xenophon were infants. other sources show Plato as something in the range of 42–43 years younger, while Xenophon is thought to be 40 years younger.
 During the conversations with Socrates in Xenophon's Symposium, scholarly calculations place Xenophon as an infant of only a few years old.

 Issues resulting from translation

 Apart from the existing identified issue of conflicting elements present in accounts and writings, there is the additional inherent concern of the veracity of transfer of meaning by translation from classic Greek to contemporary language, whether that be Greek, English or any other.